Parsl/parsl/docs/userguide/configuring.rst

 .. image:: https://cc.in2p3.fr/wp-content/uploads/2017/03/bandeau_accueil.jpg

 The snippet below shows an example configuration for executing from a login node on IN2P3's Computing Centre.
-The configuration uses the `LocalProvider` to run on a login node primarily to avoid GSISSH, which Parsl does not support yet.
+The configuration uses the `LocalProvider` to run on a login node.
 This system uses Grid Engine which Parsl interfaces with using the `GridEngineProvider`.

 .. literalinclude:: ../../parsl/configs/cc_in2p3_local_single_node.py